-Your essential guide to visiting Wells on the North Norfolk Coast
+Your essential guide to visiting Wells-next-the-Sea on the North Norfolk Coast

-Wells-next-the-Sea is one of the prettiest towns on the North Norfolk Coast
+Wells-next-the-Sea is one of the loveliest towns on the North Norfolk Coast

 From the long sweeping beach bordered by pine woodland, around the bustling harbour with small fishing boats unloading their catch and children sitting on the quayside fishing for crabs; along Staithe Street with its traditional family-run shops; to the tree-lined Buttlands square with its fine Georgian architecture and welcoming taverns – Wells is an unspoiled seaside destination, waiting to be discovered.